JRogaishio/SimpleCMS/README.md

 Or the creators account here:
 https://github.com/JRogaishio

-How do I setup FerretCMS?
+How do I setup SimpleCMS?
 --------------
 Once downloaded, place all files in your webservers root directory.
 Then open up config.php and change the <code>DB_HOST</code>, <code>DB_USERNAME</code>,<code>DB_PASSWORD</code> and <code>SITE_ROOT</code> if necessary.